EDUCBA Logo

 FORECAST Example 2-12

-Now select the month and sales data column for graph selection; after that, we need to choose the line chart type, then the line graph chart has been displayed as shown below.
+Now select the month and sales data column for graph selection; after that, we need to choose the line chart type, then the line graph chart is displayed below.

 FORECAST Example 2-13